whxjsbsid/sg-hk-quant-bot/README.md

 A long-only quantitative trading bot built for the **SG vs HK University Web3 Quant Hackathon**.

+This project was built with substantial AI assistance, with the author responsible for project direction, validation, testing, debugging, and final integration.

 The system uses **Binance market data** to generate **VWAP mean reversion signals** and sends **mock market orders** to the **Roostoo mock exchange**.
 It supports **multiple coins** in one portfolio, with **per-coin target allocations**.

 ---